HermanL02/WarwickUniversity-Notes/202309/Essay.md

 I would like to choose several sources.

-During the analyze, I will especially concentrate on
+During the analyse, I will especially concentrate on

 ## Analysis